justjam2013/homebridge-virtual-accessories/README.md

 ## What if I run into a problem?

+Check the [Wiki](https://github.com/justjam2013/homebridge-virtual-accessories/wiki).
+Here you will find entries with instructions in the event of breaking updates.
+I will also post detailed  instructions for using certain functionalities, like the webhook service.

-If you encounter a problem, you can [check the #virtual accessories channel on Discord](https://discord.gg/Z8jmyvb) for any notifications, or [open an issue here on GitHub](https://github.com/justjam2013/homebridge-virtual-accessories/issues).
+If the Wiki entries do not provide answers to your problem, you can [check the #virtual accessories channel on Discord](https://discord.gg/Z8jmyvb) for any notifications, or [open a bug report or a support request here on GitHub](https://github.com/justjam2013/homebridge-virtual-accessories/issues).
 Please include log outputs and configuration details to the issue, making sure to remove any sensitive information such as passwords, tokens, etc. The more information you provide, the better I can investigate the issues.

 Please open a [Feature Request issue](https://github.com/justjam2013/homebridge-virtual-accessories/issues/new/choose) if you have any enhancement suggestions or any additional functionality that you would like to see added, or comment on an existing issue if one is already open.
+If the enhancement suggestion fits within the scope of the plugin, I will consider adding it in a future release.